ckw017/ckw017.github.io/about.md

 <a name='How-did-you-get-started-in-Computer-Science?'></a>

 ---
-## How did you get started in Computer Science?
+## How did you into programming?

 In high school I was relatively clueless about what I wanted to do in terms of career.
 I knew I wanted to some sort of STEM-related field, but I wasn't sure which one.
 My junior year I took the AP courses for CS and Chemistry, and actually really loved both of them!
 Unfortunately for chem, it was a lot easier to tinker with programming than it was with mass spectometry on my own time, and so I ended up leaning towards computer science.

-I will say that APCS is kind of useless in terms of preparation of Berkeley (and I imagine many other school's) CS curriculum.
+Admittedly, APCS is kind of useless in terms of preparation of Berkeley (and I imagine many other school's) CS curriculum.
 I hate to say it but a lot of CS courses "handhold" a bit too excessively.
 The most educational periods of my time during high school were spent trying get to simple graphical games to display and run at 30 FPS relying solely on StackOverflow, compiler vitriol, and Java's standard library documentation.
-This is the kind of suffering that the department of education and parts of the constitution tend to forbid, but I suspect that that kind of struggle working on a personal project builds a level of independence that very few undergraduate or high school courses are capable of providing.
+This is the kind of suffering that the department of education and parts of the constitution tend to forbid, but I suspect that that kind of struggle working on a personal project builds a level of independence that many undergraduate or high school courses aren't able to provide.

-I also had some background in competition math, which teaches a lot of intuition and practical problem solving skills that you really won't get in a classroom.
+I also had some background in [competition math](https://purplecomet.org/), which teaches a lot of intuition and practical problem solving skills that you really won't get in a classroom.

 This in particular really hits home for me: